Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Semiparametric Policy Optimization by Profiling the Link (PSPO)

-We now consider different policy learners motivated by a variety of existing semiparametric estimators of single-index models.
-We begin by adapting the method of \citet{Cosslett1983}, which \emph{profiles} the link function $\Psi$ in a maximum likelihood estimation by letting it be freely chosen to maximize the likelihood for any given parameter $\theta$.
+We now consider policy learners inspired by semiparametric estimation of single-index models.
+We begin by adapting the ideas of \citet{Cosslett1983}, which \emph{profiles} the link by maximizing over monotone $\Psi$ for each candidate $\theta$.
+We then establish existence and (rate-free) policy consistency.

-Intuitively, profiling removes the infinite-dimensional nuisance $\Psi$ by letting the data choose the monotone function that best explains outcomes for a given index.
-We then show uniform convergence of the profiled objective, population identification up to affine invariance, existence of empirical maximizers, and policy consistency.